 - The D Las Vegas and Golden Gate Flair Bartenders: (google maps) If you’re looking for a cocktail and a show, just stop by one of these bars.
 These “flairtenders” will serve up an unforgettable show, all while making you a perfect cocktail.

-- Lip Smacking Foodie Tour: This two and a half hour tour is a foodie vacation must.
-Visit up to five of the top indie restaurants in downtown Vegas.
-This is a walking tour, so fill up on signature dishes with fun local insights between restaurants.
-(Check for discount tickets here)
+- Lip Smacking Foodie Tour: This self-guided tour is a foodie vacation must.
+Visit three of the top indie restaurants in downtown Vegas.
+This is a walking tour, so fill up on signature dishes with fun and local insights between restaurants.
+(Check for discount tour tickets here)

 - Fremont East Entertainment District: (google maps) Some bars and restaurants listed above can be found here, and if you’re not sure what you want to eat or drink, just take a walk around the East Entertainment District to find a number of high-end establishments for your choosing.